vsukhor/utils/README.md

 ## Overview

-Functionality of this library can be best summerized by listing the namespaces available.
-See doxygen documentation for more details.
+Functionality of this library can be best summarized by listing the namespaces provided (see doxygen documentation for more details):

 #### Arrays
 Lightweight  array types with convenient arithmetics as well as some functionaity commonly used in geometric applications.